-The Centre’s team of professional financial aid practitioners support prospective and current students who want to apply for financial aid, by administering and granting bursaries and loans in a sustainable manner.
-Our practitioners are committed to broadening access to higher education by informing and equipping prospective and current students about financial aid opportunities to ensure that no academically deserving student is prevented from further studies due to being financially needy.
+We are committed to broadening access to higher education by informing students about funding opportunities available to ensure that no academically deserving student is prevented from further study due to financial need.

-We understand that any application process is inherently stressful, and so we aim to provide the student with the necessary support to ensure a positive experience throughout.
+We understand the application process can be stressful and we aim to provide support on a continuous basis to ensure a positive experience throughout.